 - salt & freshly cracked black pepper

 - Heat a large, heavy-bottom pot over medium heat.
 Add enough oil to just coat the bottom.
 When the oil is hot, add the onions.
-Let the onions caramelize for about 10 minutes, or until golden brown, stirring often.
-Add the carrots, parsnips, and celery.
+Let the onions caramelize for about 8 minutes, or until golden brown, stirring often.
+Add the carrots and celery.
 Season with salt and freshly cracked black pepper.
-Saute for another 6 minutes or so.
+Sauté for another 8 minutes or so.

 - Add the sage, thyme, bay leaves, and stock.
 Stir well and bring the liquid to a simmer.
 Simmer for about 25 minutes, stirring often.
 Season the soup with salt and black pepper to taste.

 - Meanwhile, combine the flour, baking powder, sugar, and salt in a mixing bowl.
 Stir to combine.
 Stir in the heavy cream until just incorporated.
-Don’t overmix (the dough will be somewhat rustic and lumpy).
-Break off pieces of the dough and roughly form them into small balls.
+Don’t over-mix (the dough will be somewhat rustic and lumpy).

 - Remove the herbs from the soup and stir in the leftover turkey.
-Add the dumplings in an even layer, making sure to submerge them under the liquid.
+Use 2 spoons to dollop the dumplings into the soup in an even layer.
 Cover the pot and let simmer for 8 minutes.
 Remove the lid and simmer for 2 more minutes.

-- Serve the soup in large bowls with fresh black pepper cracked over top.
+- Serve the soup in large bowls with fresh black pepper cracked over top and any extra herbs.

 Shredded chicken would work extremely well, too.